Szymon-Czuszek/SQL-Data-Science/README.md

 57. [CompaniesWithOrdersOneMonthBeforeOldestOrder.sql](CompaniesWithOrdersOneMonthBeforeOldestOrder.sql): Providing the names of companies that placed orders one month before the oldest order.
 58. [MaxQuantityOrderedPerProduct.sql](MaxQuantityOrderedPerProduct.sql): Providing the maximum quantity of ordered units for each product.
 59. [MaxQuantityPerOrderPerCategory.sql](MaxQuantityPerOrderPerCategory.sql): Providing the maximum quantity of ordered products per order for each product category.
+60. [CheapestProductPerSupplier.sql](CheapestProductPerSupplier.sql): Determining the cheapest product from each supplier.

 ## Contributing